Misaka13514-AUR/PKGBUILDs/README.md

 Server = https://repo.atri.tk/$arch
 ```

-Add and trust my GPG key in pacman keyring:
+Add my GPG key to the pacman keyring and trust it:

 ```sh
 sudo pacman-key --recv-keys 293B93D8A471059F85D716A65BA92099D9BE2DAA sudo pacman-key --lsign-key 293B93D8A471059F85D716A65BA92099D9BE2DAA
 ```

+## Acknowledgments

+This repository is largely inspired by [orhun/PKGBUILDs](https://github.com/orhun/PKGBUILDs), thanks to [orhun](https://aur.archlinux.org/account/orhun).

+The GitHub Actions workflow for automatically building AUR packages is based on [clansty/arch-build](https://github.com/clansty/arch-build), thanks to [Clansty](https://aur.archlinux.org/account/Clansty).